tstolarczyk/SoHAPPy/README.md

 # SoHAPPy
-SoHAPPy with GammaPy, Simulation of High-energy Astrophysics Process in Python
+SoHAPPy with GammaPy, Simulation of High-energy Astrophysics Processes in Python